ChefsSlaad/foundry_swag_docker/README.md

 [guide for Debian](https://docs.docker.com/engine/install/debian/)

-There are also some recommended [post-install steps.](https://docs.docker.com/engine/install/linux-postinstall/) I personally configure docker to be managed by  as a non-root user, and I configure docker to start on boot.
+There are also some recommended [post-install steps.](https://docs.docker.com/engine/install/linux-postinstall/) For added security, I configure docker to be managed as a non-root user.
+For ease of use, I configure docker to start on boot.

 ## Setting up a data folder for your resources
 It's a good idea to create a folder where you will store all your art assets in one easily searchable place.
-As your library will probaby grow (god knows it never shrinks), its a good idea to put some thought into the organsiation now, as its a pain to change it later.
-You can put this is your home directory (/home/user/resources) or anyplace else that makes sense for you.
+Your library will probably grow (god knows it never shrinks) so it's a good idea to put some thought into the organsiation now, as its a pain to change it later.
+You can put this is your home directory (/home/user/resources) or any place else that makes sense for you.

 I personally use a structure: